albumentations-team/albumentations/CONTRIBUTING.md

 1. **Find an issue to work on**: Look for open issues or propose a new one.
 For newcomers, look for issues labeled "good first issue."
 2. **Fork the repository** (if you haven't already).
 3. **Create a new branch for your changes**: `git checkout -b feature/my-new-feature`.
 4. **Implement your changes**: Write clean, readable, and well-documented code.
+Note that we do not use np.random module directly but call corresponding functions from the albumentations/random_utils.py module to ensure consistency and control over randomness.
 5. **Add or update tests** as necessary.
 6. **Ensure all tests pass** and your code adheres to the existing style guidelines.
 7. **Submit a Pull Request (PR):** Open a PR from your forked repository to the main Albumentations repository.
 Provide a clear description of the changes and any relevant issue numbers.